 So, why not chickpeas, for once...

 Here’s the lowdown about this dish: rich, spicy, hearty, delicious.
 That’s it.
 So good.
-You might even say that this (Vegan) Easy Chickpea Tikka Masala is fleek.
+This (Vegan) Easy Chickpea Tikka Masala is awesome.
+Period.

 If you love my Chicken Tikka Masala, I’m sure you’ll love this one too.